AgentMC/Sao19/Translate/En/Part1.md

 Standing on tip toes and looking at the direction from where the voice came, she saw the burning red hair swaying across the crowd.

 She was muttering apologizes “I am sorry, I am sorry” to Central Cathedral's clerics and staff members while pushing her way through.
-Several people turned around, somewhat frustrated, but after noticing Tsukigaki following Ronye, gave the way.
+Several people turned around, somewhat frustrated, but after noticing Tsukigake following Ronye, gave the way.

 Somehow Ronye made it to the front row and breathed a deep breath.